mtanneryd/ef-bulk-operations/README.md

-# Tanneryd.BulkOperations.EF6
+# Tanneryd.BulkOperations.EF6/Tanneryd.BulkOperations.EFCore

-A nuget package that extends the DbContext in EF6 with bulk operations for both inserts and updates.
+Nuget packages that extend the DbContext in EF6/EFCore with bulk operations.

-## Project status
-### 2020-06-15
-I'm currently working on the 1.5 release.
-It is planned to contain an improved BulkSelect where it will be possible to identify the rows using join operations.

 ## Getting Started